kungfoo/falcon-bms-control/docs/index.md

 Windows Firewal will ask you to allow the server application to communicate on the network when you first run it.
 Not allowing it to do that will render the clients unable to discover the server and unusable.

+## Client settings

+All client settings are effective immediately and persised across runs of the application.

+- Displays refresh rate: lower for slow devices and networks
+  - 15fps
+  - 30fps: default
+  - 60fps

+- Displays compression quality: lower for slow networks
+  - Range from 50 to 90

+- Vibration: Provide haptic feedback on button pushes on devices that have the hardware for it.

 ## FAQ

 ### I get a windows language switch popup on some keypresses?